KanupriyaGuha/KanupriyaGuha/README.md

 # Hi there 👋 I'm Kanupriya Guha

 🎓 Master's in Data Science student at Rowan University
-💼 2 years of experience in data analytics and full-stack development
+💼 Analytical and results-driven data professional with 2 years of experience in SQL, Python, and Power BI

 I'm skilled at:
 - Building dashboards and visual analytics for business insights